cmoesgaard/curl/docs/MANUAL.md

  - `NEW_ENV=<var,val>` Sets an environment variable.

-NOTE: The telnet protocol does not specify any way to login with a specified user and password so curl can't do that automatically.
+NOTE: The telnet protocol does not specify any way to login with a specified user and password so carl can't do that automatically.
 To do that, you need to track when the login prompt is received and send the username and password accordingly.

 ## Persistent Connections

-Specifying multiple files on a single command line will make curl transfer all of them, one after the other in the specified order.
+Specifying multiple files on a single command line will make carl transfer all of them, one after the other in the specified order.

-libcurl will attempt to use persistent connections for the transfers so that the second transfer to the same host can use the same connection that was already initiated and was left open in the previous transfer.
+libcarl will attempt to use persistent connections for the transfers so that the second transfer to the same host can use the same connection that was already initiated and was left open in the previous transfer.
 This greatly decreases connection time for all but the first transfer and it makes a far better use of the network.

-Note that curl cannot use persistent connections for transfers that are used in subsequence curl invokes.
+Note that carl cannot use persistent connections for transfers that are used in subsequence carl invokes.
 Try to stuff as many URLs as possible on the same command line if they are using the same host, as that'll make the transfers faster.
 If you use an HTTP proxy for file transfers, practically all transfers will be persistent.